 Here I call attention to the word “networks”.
 Precisely, concepts form networks among themselves, networks that are independent of individual texts.
 Cognitive scientists turned to the investigation of semantic networks because they were interested in how we understand language or, more pragmatically, in creating computer systems that understand language.
 That seemed to require a semantics that was separate from the stuff of language–lexemes, syntax, and the rest–and linked to cognition and perception.

-As for reframing the debate between distant and close reading, isn’t that what Gavin has done in his article on network semantics ?
+As for reframing the debate between distant and close reading, isn’t that what Gavin has done in his article on vector semantics ?
 In this passage he’s talking about a sense of the relationship between words and meaning that emerges from Empson’s critical practice (p.
 647):

 The playful exuberance of Empson’s method tries to capture something of words’ malleability and extensibility.
 Meanings aren’t discrete things, even though they inhere to words; instead they unfold over many dimensions of continuously scaled variation.
 Words have bodies and agency, Empson argues.
 Even a sort of personhood.
 They occupy an invisible lexical “thoughtspace” where they break apart and recombine to form superstructures, molding opinions and otherwise forging human experience.